BarnesFoundation/barnes-tms-extract/README.md

 - `oldCSVClean.js` - Removes CSV's older than 15 days
 - `printConfig.js` - Prints the entire configuration for the project.
 - `pythonenv.sh` - Bash script to set up the python environment
-- `rebuildES.js` - Empties Elasticsearch index and rebuilds it from scratch.
-Optional --csv argument can be used to specify the name of a TMS export CSV file to rebuild from (eg `node src/scripts/rebuildES.js --csv csv_1493737217168)
-- `saveImageKeysToEs.js` - Restores `imageSecret` and `imageOriginalSecret` keys from S3 if they are deleted from Elasticsearch
 - `startEs.sh` - Starts Elastcisearch on the local machine if it is not running
 - `updateMappings.js` - Updates Elasticsearch mappings if they change, from file `config/mapping.json`